 Also, consider the distance that’s going to be between you and the monitor.
 If you’re going to sit 3-4 feet away from the screen, opt for a 27-inch one.
 However, if it’s going to be an arm’s length away, a 24-inch screen or a smaller one would be sufficient.

 The resolution refers to the clarity of your screen.
 Measured in pixels, the higher the resolution, the sharper the details.
 That’s why it’s incredibly critical in gaming monitors.
-In general, it should match with your screen size for an optimum experience.
+In general, it should match your screen size for an optimum experience.

 At this price point, the options are pretty limited.
-It’s not easy to find a reliable 1440-pixel display under $200.
-Yet, there are many options with 1080-pixel resolution, which matches well with the size range we mentioned before.
+It’s not easy to find a reliable 1440-pixel display for under $200.
+Yet, there are many options with the 1080-pixel resolution, which matches well with the size range we mentioned before.

 This is the number of milliseconds taken by the display to shift from one image or color to another.
 When picking a gaming monitor, always choose a response time between 5 and 1 milliseconds.

-Thankfully, at a price of less than 200 bucks, you can find monitors with 5-millisecond response time suitable for simple race or puzzle games as well as 1-millisecond ones, which allow you to level up and play fast-paced games like Fortnite and PUBG.
+Thankfully, at a price of fewer than 200 bucks, you can find monitors with 5-millisecond response time suitable for simple race or puzzle games as well as 1-millisecond ones, which allow you to level up and play fast-paced games like Fortnite and PUBG.